Website

 • Web Content Accessibility Guidelines

 Web Accessibility is about reaching as much of our target audience as possible, and it’s the law.
-It’s our commitment at Manhattan College to present information on our site that can be utilized regardless of ability or disability.
-As an institution dedicated to ensuring equal access to programs, services, and activities, Manhattan College has developed the following web content guidelines.
+It’s our commitment at Manhattan University to present information on our site that can be utilized regardless of ability or disability.
+As an institution dedicated to ensuring equal access to programs, services, and activities, Manhattan University has developed the following web content guidelines.

 Guidelines for Creating or Updating Web Pages